 Frankfurt am Main, DE

-In addition to its high insulation, light diffusing and signage properties, the translucent panelling’s sub-structural configuration sits comfortably within the horizontal grid pattern articulated by the mainframe and mullions.
-These elements combine to accentuate the workshop’s distinctive cantilevered roof form and ground the building in its location.
+In addition to the panelling’s high insulation, light diffusing and signage properties, its sub-structural configuration sits comfortably within the horizontal grid pattern, articulated by the mainframe and mullions.
+These elements accentuate the workshop’s distinctive cantilevered roof form, and in so doing ground the building in its location.

 Location: Siegen, DE